 8. Communicate Better

 Have you ever stopped to notice that we communicate in several different ways?
-We speak, we write and use body language to express ourselves.
-Our audiences can vary, from email recipients to 1-on-1 conversations to conference rooms filled with people.
+We speak, write and use body language to express ourselves.
+Our communication forums can vary too, from emails to 1-on-1 conversations to conference rooms filled with people.

-While you may be great leading a group meeting of 5, you could be inexperienced when it comes to public speaking.
-Alternatively, you may excel at writing, but find it challenging to carry a conversation.
+While you may be great at leading a group meeting of 5, you could be inexperienced when it comes to public speaking.
+Alternatively, you may excel at writing but find it challenging to carry a conversation.

 As communication is a critical component of business, reflect on your abilities and see which areas you can strengthen through training.
 If your weakness is public speaking, for instance, consider attending a Toastmasters International meeting near you.
 The nonprofit organization is dedicated to helping business professionals improve their speaking skills.